A Note to the Coach Who’s Winning and Drowning at the Same Time

 • Check every link in every post-purchase email.

-This checklist won’t make your funnel convert better.
+This checklist won't make your funnel convert better.
 What it does is ensure that the funnel you built is actually the funnel your visitors experience.
+That's the prerequisite for everything else.

-The agencies I’ve worked with who have the most consistent client satisfaction are the ones who built quality assurance into their delivery process as a non-negotiable step.
-Not something that happens when there’s time.
-A structured gate that every deliverable passes through before it reaches the client.
+For agencies, there's an added layer.
+A broken funnel on your own business costs you revenue.
+A broken funnel delivered to a client costs you the client.
+The agencies with the most consistent retention are the ones who made quality assurance a non-negotiable delivery gate — not something that happens when there's time, but a structured step that every build passes through before it reaches the client.

 The technical standard of your delivery is your brand.